More Space, Please: Home Sales Booming Despite Pandemic, Recession

 Despite the steepest plunge into a recession on record, historically high unemployment and an uncertain outlook for the economy, the housing market is on a tear.

-"The home sales are quite remarkable, given that we are still in the midst of the global pandemic," says Lawrence Yun, the chief economist for the National Association of Realtors.
+"The home sales are quite remarkable, given that we are still in the midst of the global pandemic," says Lawrence Yun, chief economist for the National Association of Realtors.
 He says after falling off a cliff in the spring, home sales have now more than recovered.

 The boom looks likely to continue.
 This week, the Realtors group said pending home sales remain on the rise.

 Yun says low mortgage rates are certainly a driving force — those have also been breaking records.
-But he says people working remotely and wanting more space is a big factor too.
+But he says people working remotely and wanting more space is a big factor, too.

-In her case, Wells and her family started looking at houses in the suburbs outside San Antonio.
+In Wells' case, she and her family started looking at houses in the suburbs outside San Antonio.
 They offered more than the asking price and still got outbid on the first house they liked.
 But they found another, put in an offer, and they're buying it for $376,900.
-It's a four-bedroom single-family home on almost two acres on a quiet cul-de-sac with a big yard for the kids.
+It's a four-bedroom, single-family home on almost 2 acres on a quiet cul-de-sac with a big yard for the kids.

 Wells says she's looking forward to turning the kids loose in the yard since, up until now, "we're just putting on movie after movie to keep them entertained so we could work."